ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 When `applyAction` is `true`, the form will have the default SvelteKit behavior of both updating and reacting on `$page.form` and `$page.status`, and also redirecting automatically.

-Turning this behavior off can be useful when you want to isolate the form from other sources updating the page, for example Supabase events, a known source of confusing form behavior.
+Turning this behavior off can be useful when you want to isolate the form from other sources updating the page, for example, Supabase events, a known source of confusing form behavior.
 Read more about `applyAction` [in the SvelteKit docs](https://kit.svelte.dev/docs/form-actions#progressive-enhancement-applyaction).

 ### invalidateAll